RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 7th, the reality is that even after the attack America's navy was still larger

-than Japan's!
-For instance, at the time of the attack Japan possessed seven
+than that of Japan!
+For instance, at the time of the attack Japan possessed

-fewer battleships than the United States, two-thirds as many destroyers and
+seven fewer battleships than the United States, two-thirds as many destroyers

-only half as many submarines.
-Additionally, while it had just one more carrier
+and only half as many submarines.
+Additionally, while it had just one more aircraft

-and a nearly identical number of cruisers, it lacked substantial auxiliary and
+carrier and a nearly identical number of cruisers, it lacked substantial auxiliary

-amphibious forces, and was hard pressed to keep its fleet at sea with the limited
+and amphibious forces, and was hard pressed to keep its fleet at sea with the

-oil resources on hand-a situation which was to improve little throughout the
+limited oil resources on handa situation which was to improve little throughout

-war (and even after Japan seized the oil fields of the Dutch East Indies).
-Of
+the war and even after Japan seized the oil fields of the Dutch East Indies.

-course, the American navy was split between two oceans whereas Japan could commit
+Of course, the American Navy was split between two oceans whereas Japan could

-her entire navy to the Pacific, but major units could have been shifted to the
+commit her entire navy to the Pacific, but major units could have been shifted

 losses at Pearl Harbor the situation in the Pacific was nowhere near as bleak